cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

-# Cogment gRPC API
+# Cogment gRPC API v2

-The low-level cogment communication API is implemented using [gRPC](https://grpc.github.io/){target=\_blank} services.
+The low-level cogment communication API is implemented using [gRPC](https://grpc.github.io/) services.
 These services are collections of procedures to be called remotely (RPC). gRPC abstracts the network communication with familiar looking functions (representing the defined procedures), in any number of programming languages.
 How services are implemented or accessed is highly dependant on the programming language being interfaced, and is beyond the scope of this document (see gRPC API documentation).

-This reference requires a basic understanding of gRPC, and in particular the format of the `proto` files.
+This reference requires a basic understanding of gRPC, and in particular the format of the `*.proto` files.

 ## General

 In this API, the `bytes` data type is normally used to contain the serialized data of externally defined messages.
 These messages are well defined in the `cogment.yaml` file.

-On the other hand, the `google.protobuf.Any` data type is normally used to contain messages that are not pre-defined, and may be decided at runtime.
+On the other hand, the `google.protobuf.Any` data type is normally used to contain messages that are not pre-defined (thus unknown by the framework), and may be decided at runtime.
+It is then the resposibility of the receiver to deserialize in the correct message type.

-Empty messages are normally used as a placeholder for easy future, backward compatible, extension of the API.
+Empty messages are normally used as a placeholder for easy future, backward compatible, extension to the API.

-In this API, [gRPC metadata](https://grpc.io/docs/what-is-grpc/core-concepts/#metadata){target=\_blank} is normally used only for service request (procedure calls) for identifying purposes.
+In this API, [gRPC metadata](https://grpc.io/docs/what-is-grpc/core-concepts/#metadata){target=\_blank} is normally used only for service request (by the caller) for identifying purposes.
 The details of the required metadata are described with the service calls.
-Service replies are not expected to provide metadata.
+Service replies (the callees) are not expected to provide metadata.

-In many places in the API, we use a list of actor data without information about which actor is where in the list.
+In some places in the API, we use a list of actor data without information about which actor is where in the list.
 These lists have a constant length and order throughout a trial (set in the trial parameters), and thus can/must be cross referenced with other such lists within the same trial (e.g. `actors_in_trial`, `actors_map`).
 The actor can be infered by the position in the list, and the index into the list can sometimes be used to identify an actor.